chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 Now run the script:
 >./make_COM_file.py -i for_index.pdb -o ref_COM_file.RST

 As an aside, we can also check that we have the correct atom indices directly from the prmtop using parmed.
-We need an input for parmed, see details_parmed.in
+We need an input for parmed, see details_parmed.in:
 >parm DMPC_MOH.prmtop
 >printDetails *
 >quit

+Run ParmEd:

 >parmed.py -i details_parmed.in